nchern/red/README.md

 RED (Request EDitor)
 ==

 RED is a Console User Interface(CUI) that helps to make HTTP requests to different APIs from your favourite console text editor.
+You can think of it like a notebook for API requests.
 Alpha version, tested with Vim only ;)
 In the current version empty or JSON request body is supported.